 All these traditions were well known to the producers of the Cesanese wine who meet together to taste their wine in a get-together that has been repeated for nearly twenty years.
 The Cesanese del Piglio is the only DOCG red grape of Lazio and is a delight for connoisseurs.
 There are two varieties depending on soil where it is grown: that with aromas and flavours of red fruit (cherry and black cherry) and that with scent reminiscent of herbs (liquorice roots, wild berries).

 We are in one of the most beautiful areas of Lazio where the hills meet the mountains and where you can experience history by strolling around the beautiful old towns; the cathedral of Anagni and the Subiaco Monastery are just two famous examples.
 The Cesanese is one of the oldest grape varieties and is part of our identity.
-We have partnered to raise awareness of these special places, the love of our wine growers and the quality of our wines.
+We have partnered the Cesanese Road to raise awareness of these special places, the love of our wine growers and the quality of our wines.

 The experiential tourism scene of the territories of Piglio is emerging thanks to the work of the wine-growers and in the days around the festival of St. Martin there is an interesting seminar dedicated to homeopathic techniques related to the cultivation of vines and olive trees - and to San Martino with Cesanese